Callings and Commandments

 CHARLIE: At what?

 DAVISON: Life.
 My life.
-Life with your mother.
+Wondering if your mother is happy.

 CHARLIE: It’s been a year.